wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 - Provides virtualization infrastructure as a managed service.
 - Enables management of VMs deployed in your Azure subscription.
 - Uses Azure AD to manage the identity services.
-- Includes support for existing tools such as Microsoft Intune or System Center Configuration Manager.
+- Includes support for existing tools such as Microsoft Endpoint Manager.

 The following image is a typical enterprise deployment architecture diagram that shows the various components.